HiroIshida/robust-tube-mpc/README.md

 # Robust Model Predictive Control Using Tube
 This repository includes examples for the tube model predictive control (tube-MPC)[1] as well as the generic model predictive control (MPC) written in MATLAB.

-## For user
-It would be really really really helpful if you could report some bug or feature request even if it's a tiny one.
-For those who has github account write an issue or pull request for this repo, and for those who doesn't feel free to send me an email.
-The address is: `spitfire.docomo@` plus trivial google one.

 ## Requirement

 1) optimization_toolbox (matlab)<br>